 - Came Back Wrong: A possibility in 2 if the player chooses to alter his or her imported character during the Lazarus Project.
 Not that it keeps anyone that Shepard met in the first game from instantly recognizing him/her.

 - Came Back Strong: Due to the Lazarus Project, Shepard now possesses a reinforced skeletal structure, cybernetic implants, immunity to poisons and toxins that would kill a regular human and potentially gained biotic abilities, even when s/he didn't have them earlier.

-- Canada, Eh?: Male Shepard is pretty obviously Canadian if you listen to how he says certain words.
+- Canada, Eh?: Male Shepard is pretty obviously Canadian if you listen to how he says certain words (owing to the fact that both Jennifer Hale and Mark Meer are canadian).
 Unless you chose the Colonist or Spacer origin, though the Earthborn option itself is pretty vague on exactly where Shepard was living as an orphan.
-This was likely intentional so as to allow you to chose where your Shepard is from.
+This was likely intentional so as to allow you to choose where your Shepard is from.
 Though he might be descended from Canadian colonists/spacers.

 - Canon Name: John for male Shepard, Jane for female Shepard.
 You're allowed to change their first name to whatever you want; Shepard stays, however.

 - John/Jane are just the default names; even up to the very end of the third game, Shepard's full name isn't even used on the Normandy's memorial wall.

 - The Cape/The Cowl: Paragon and Renegade Shepard respectively.

 - The Captain: Even if Shepard admits they never officially reached that rank.
 Although as commanding officer of a ship, quarian law recognizes them as "Captain Shepard vas Normandy".